junxit/us-congress-bills-111/metadata.md

 - 2009-05-20 — Introduced in Senate
 - 2009-05-20 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S5724)
 - 2009-05-20 — Sponsor introductory remarks on measure.
 (CR S5723-5724)
+- 2009-06-18 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2009-06-25 — Committee on the Judiciary.
+Reported by Senator Durbin without amendment.
+Without written report.
+- 2009-06-25 — Committee on the Judiciary.
+Reported by Senator Durbin without amendment.
+Without written report.
+- 2009-06-25 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 88.